 Want to make your Mt.
 Washington experience truly memorable?
 Why not hike up and spend the night at the summit!
 Our two day Mount Washington Observatory trip gives climbers the opportunity to climb to the summit of Mt.
 Washington and spend then night at the Mount Washington Observatory.
 Meals, lodging and exclusive tour of the Mount Washington Observatory weather center available to a limited number of climbers each year.

-IMPORTANT NOTE: Group climbs attract many people of all abilities.
+IMPORTANT: Group climbs attract many people of all abilities.
 Although we request that everyone should be in above average physical shape to have a better chance at reaching the summit on a favorable day, not everyone comes prepared.
 The scheduled dates are reserved for those individuals who are interested in a mountain experience with a potential summit attempt.
-The group you are with may have an earlier “summit” than the actual top of the mountain.
+Because of time constraints and physical abilities, the group you are with may have the need to turn around prior to the actual top of the mountain.
+We make every effort to get the group as high on the mountain as we can prior to our predetermined turnaround time.
 We book these group dates at a 4:1 ratio.
 If there is someone in the group that may need to go down early, the whole group will need to descend.
-For this reason, if you are more goal-oriented and would like to have a better chance at summiting without being at the whim of any particular group member, it is best to book private (either as a single or with friends).
+For this reason, if you are more goal-oriented and would like to have a better chance at a summit without being at the whim of any particular group member, it is best to book private (either as a single or with friends).

 Groups meet promptly at 7:00am at the Eastern Mountain Sports in North Conway.
 Click here for directions.
 In the morning you will meet your guide, sign a waiver form, and get fitted with climbing gear for the day.
 Once everyone is outfitted groups will leave straight for the trail head at Pinkham Notch on the east side of Mt.
 Washington.
 Standard route to the summit is the Tuckerman Ravine Trail to the Lions Head Trail.
 Please refer to gear list for items you will be required to have for the climb.
 Approximate hiking time is 5 hours up and 3 hours down.
 Hiking time may vary depending on weather, trail conditions and overall pace of the group.
 The day will end around 4:30pm back at EMS.